dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 Like filling out a resume, you create a static profile which you can periodically update.
 You add your friends from college, from work, from the places you volunteer, etc. Someone might even leave an endorsement.
 You are forced to encapsulate a static version of who you are.

 It commoditizes people and forces them to act in stiff and artificial ways.
 We already saw its effects above in the form of artificial networking and virtue signaling.
-Instead of building a professional profile that can be dynamic and about what you want to be and where you want to grow, LinkedIn favors the past and static you.
+LinkedIn favors the past and static you, instead of letting you build a profile that can be dynamic and about what you want to be and where you want to grow.

 Throughout all this, you feel that that you are a product who is here to sell to others.
 This clouds your attitudes and actions on the platform.